DuinoPilot/Sanguino/README.md

 The code is released under the GNU General Public License.
 _________

-This a Sanguino third-party hardware add-on for the Arduino IDE.
+This is a Sanguino third-party hardware add-on for the Arduino IDE.

 To use it, simply create a folder named hardware inside your sketchbook directory and then create another folder inside that folder called avr.